Sparsh-NJ/MusicPlayer/README.md

 # MusicPlayer

 Single activity Music Player for beginners.

-Concepts used -:
-FrontEnd - XML(Relative Layout) ,
+FrontEnd - XML(Relative Layout)

-Backend - Kotlin ,
+Backend - Kotlin

+#  Important concepts used :-

+Implementing SeekBar in Layout file

-Thread(Runnable) used for handling position of SeekBar with playing song.
+Thread(Runnable) and Handler() used for handling position of SeekBar with playing song.